 And

-“has the duty to evaluate any toll highway in the state that is owned and offered for sale or for lease and an operating concession by an entity other than the state in order to determine whether it is in the best interests of the state for the transportation enterprise to purchase or lease the toll highway. . . “
+“has the duty to evaluate any toll highway in the state that is owned and offered for sale or for lease and an operating concession by an entity other than the state in order to determine whether it is in the best interests of the state for the transportation enterprise to purchase or lease the toll highway…”

 And

-“In considering the effect on regional or local transportation plans, the Transportation Enterprise Board shall consult with the appropriate regional or local transportation planning agency. . .
-A surface transportation infrastructure project shall not proceed past the planning stage until all metropolitan planning organizations entitled to participate in the planning, development, and approval process. . . have approved the project.
+“In considering the effect on regional or local transportation plans, the Transportation Enterprise Board shall consult with the appropriate regional or local transportation planning agency….
+A surface transportation infrastructure project shall not proceed past the planning stage until all metropolitan planning organizations entitled to participate in the planning, development, and approval process….have approved the project.

 Appendix A lists the relevant statute.

-Criteria for the review of proposed projects per Senate Bill 09-108 were adopted by resolution by the DRCOG Board in January 2009.
-Though the resolution references the earlier House Bill 05-1148 and the former Colorado Tolling Enterprise, it is understood that the procedures outlined with the resolution will apply to toll highway proposals from the HPTE.
-The HPTE must submit toll highway/system proposals to DRCOG with sufficient detailed information for DRCOG to evaluate the proposals per the adopted criteria.
+The DRCOG Board adopted by resolution in January 2009 criteriac for the review of proposed projects with aan tolling component for inclusion in the DRCG Fiscally Constrained Regional Transportation Plan (RTP).
+The review criteria respond to Senate Bill 09-108 and House Bill 05-1148 for CDOT/HPTE projectsproject and House Bill 06-1003 for private toll company projects.
+The DRCOG Board amended the review criteria in July 2016 to with updates, for clarityupdate and clarify the review criteria language and to incorporate the contract of CDOT’s 2015 HOV Policy.
+HPTE and other project sponsors must submit toll highway/system proposals to DRCOG with sufficient detailed information for DRCOG to evaluate the proposals per the adopted criteria.
 Information must be provided for six items: project operation, technology, feasibility, financing, other required federal information, and other pertinent information.